-- Turning an organisations ideas into a viable research project (noting that the Q-Step team will already have worked with placement organisations to do this);
+- Turning an organisations ideas into a viable research project;

 - Good practice in undertaking quantitative research projects (e.g. data security, data management, replicability);